 Why would I want to attend a session on study skills?

-> Sometimes mastering new academic skills and topics isn’t so much about working harder as it is about working smarter.
-OSSC tutors cover strategies and skills that will enable you to learn effectively on your course and thrive as a student.
-Your tutor will work with you to customise your session.
+Sometimes mastering new academic skills and topics isn’t so much about working harder as it is about working smarter.
+OSSC sessions cover strategies and skills that will enable you to learn effectively on your course and thrive as a student.
+Your Study Skills Adviser will work with you to customise your session.
 The topics you might cover include:

-> - Writing skills
+- Writing skills

 - Introductions and signposting